UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 In order to actually make predictions for new observations in practice, we will need a classification algorithm.
-In this book, we will use the $K$-nearest neighbors classification algorithm.
+In this book, we will use the K-nearest neighbors classification algorithm.
-To predict the label of a new observation (here, classify it as either benign or malignant), the $K$-nearest neighbors classifier generally finds the $K$ "nearest" or "most similar" observations in our training set, and then uses their diagnoses to make a prediction for the new observation's diagnosis. $K$ is a number that we must choose in advance; for now, we will assume that someone has chosen
+To predict the label of a new observation (here, classify it as either benign or malignant), the K-nearest neighbors classifier generally finds the $K$ "nearest" or "most similar" observations in our training set, and then uses their diagnoses to make a prediction for the new observation's diagnosis. $K$ is a number that we must choose in advance; for now, we will assume that someone has chosen
 $K$ for us.
 We will cover how to choose $K$ ourselves in the next chapter.

-To illustrate the concept of $K$-nearest neighbors classification, we will walk through an example.
+To illustrate the concept of K-nearest neighbors classification, we will walk through an example.
 Suppose we have a new observation, with standardized perimeter of {glue:text}`new_point_1_0` and standardized concavity